(Alan) Tyne of Harrow / Valentine O'Hara

 Another nod from Peter in the direction of one of his inspirations, this was learned from the singing of Ewan MacColl.
 Following Ewan's death in 1989, Peter sometimes dedicated this to his memory; in the same spirit he would later perform one of Royston Wood's Young Tradition songs, including Brisk Young Widow and Derry Down Fair.

 Dave Webber sang Tyne of Harrow in 1998 on his and Anni Fentiman's CD Constant Lovers.
+They noted:

 Dave learned this track from Peter Bellamy though we also believe it was sung by Ewan MacColl.
 It comes from a collection called the “Goodnight Ballads”, so called because they are each written by someone who is about to die.
 In this case the writer is looking back over his life before he is hung for highway robbery.